 Sip a glass of tea at Basilur or TWG Tea

-Basilur, on the other hand, comes from Sri Lanka, and apart from delicious teas has also a great picture-perfect location.
+Basilur, on the other hand, comes from Sri Lanka and, in addition to delicious teas, has a great picture-perfect location.

 Templestay at Bongeunsa Temple

 Do you want to learn more about the Buddhist religion?
-Did you know that you can choose to stay at a temple while in South Korea?
+Did you know you can stay at a temple while in South Korea?

-Bongeunsa Temple has such a program and you can stay at the temple for 2 days, learn about the art of meditation, take part in a tea ceremony, wake up with the monks, and more.
+Bongeunsa Temple has such a program.
+You can stay at the temple for two days, learn about the art of meditation, take part in a tea ceremony, wake up with the monks, and more.

 K-Star Road

-Look for the road between Apgujeong Rodeo Station exit 2 and the Cheongdam crossroads because that’s where you will find the famous K-Star Road.
+Look for the road between Apgujeong Rodeo Station exit 2 and the Cheongdam crossroads.
+That’s where you will find the famous K-Star Road.

-Here you will find various idol dolls – some large bear dolls with idol images printed on them.
-Some of them are even signed by the famous entertainers themselves.
+Here, you will find various idol dolls – some large bear dolls with idol images printed.
+Some of them have even been signed by famous entertainers themselves.

 Gangnam Station Underground Shopping Center